 Multi-agent delegation

 Genkit’s agents can delegate to other agents as tools.
 You define specialist agents (a research agent, a code agent, a summarization agent).
-You define an orchestrator with access to all of them via the agents() middleware, which injects a delegation tool for each sub-agent into the orchestrator’s tool list.
+You define an orchestrator with access to all of them via the agents() middleware, which injects one delegation tool per sub-agent into the orchestrator’s tool list.

 The orchestrator model sees the specialist agents as callable tools.
 It decides which specialist to invoke and with what context.
 Specialist outputs flow back into the parent session.
 The final answer can synthesize across multiple specialists without the caller knowing how the work was distributed.